CouncilofLorien/counciloflorien.github.io/docs/cards/L/leamon.md

 > > _**Unique.**_ _Agent._
 > >
 > > {: .fs-3 }
-> > _“Leamon grew up at Cameth Brin, in the shadow of the great 'Troll Tower,' and he carried an ageless spear a forefather won from a Dunadan venturer o fabled Lond Daer."_ ***---&#65279;Kuduk Lore***
+> > _“Leamon grew up at Cameth Brin, in the shadow of the great 'Troll Tower,' and he carried an ageless spear a forefather won from a Dunadan venturer of fabled Lond Daer."_ ***---&#65279;Kuduk Lore***
 > >
 > > {: .fs-3 .text-right }
 > > **Home Site:** Cameth Brin,, Dunnish Clan-hold